elastic/tedi/README.md

 # Tedi: A Template Engine for Docker Images
 Tedi is a tool for building Docker images for your project.
 It adds a templating layer to your Dockerfile and any other files you choose.
-It then renders those templates to a build context, and arranges for Docker to build it.
+It then renders those templates to a build context and arranges for Docker to build it.

 ## Usage